Income and assets tests for ABSTUDY

 If there is a shared care arrangement in place for a child in your family, this may also be taken into account.

-If you are younger than 22, we reduce your payment by 60 cents for every dollar your partner earns over the threshold.
-This threshold depends on your partner’s circumstances, for example, their age and whether they receive a payment from us.
+If you are 21 years of age or younger, we reduce your payment by 60 cents for every $1 your partner earns over the threshold.
+This threshold depends on your partner’s circumstances, for example, their age and if they receive a payment from us.

-If you are 22 or older, your partner can earn up to $935 a fortnight.
-We reduce your payment by 50 cents for every dollar over $935.
+If you are 22 years of age or older, your partner can earn up to $937 a fortnight.
+We reduce your payment by 50 cents for every dollar over $937.
 If you have dependent children, your partner can earn more before it affects your payment.
-How much more depends on the child’s age and circumstances.
+The amount depends on the child’s age and circumstances.